jecandone/JC-SWTOR-Tools/README.md

 - Keep Head (Skin) Model: Default is having this checked - having this option unchecked does not import the head (skin) objects.
 - TORC or Game corruption values: Ssee "Global Settings" tab - TORC and the ingame files calculate eye color values for corruption levels differently, one can pick either option to use.

 Other features/items worth mentioning - there is a "unify to Chest Colors" option in the "Dye Color: Overall" field, to be able to use the equivelent of the in game feature for unifying to chest piece.
-All imports for hair with either of the skeleton parenting option enables auto fixex the vertex groups and sets them all to the "head" vertex group.
+All imports for hair with either of the skeleton parenting option enabled auto fixes the vertex groups and sets them all to the "head" vertex group.

 Issues/Notes - for certain armor pieces (for example, many chest armor pieces that have a hood), this plugin will import all attachments to armor pieces, and sometimes the game only uses part of the attachments for an armor set.
 One can just delete the excess attachments after import to fix this.
 Similar issue for "hair" objects (ie hair, twilek headbands) and "facehair" objects (facehair, jewelery), this will import all attachments for these, and the game only uses part of the attachents for them.
 One can delete the excess attachment pieces to get the "Hair" or "facehair" to the proper ingame version of it.